al3xz/haiku/README.md

 Are most haiku considered good?
 Bad?
 Are they often guessed unanimously?
 Theses are interesting questiosn to answer, which can help us form an opinion on the value of the whole system.

 Evaluation of metaphors within the system is done by the MetaphorAgents.
+The evaluation has two part, that have equal weights.
+The first part evaluates distance between nouns of metaphor using word2vec model.
+The more far away the words are, the better.
+That way we emphasize novelty and surprise.

-They measure three related quantities: shared nouns, shared adjectives, and shared pairs.
+In the second part the agents measure three related quantities: shared nouns, shared adjectives, and shared pairs.
 Shared nouns count how many other metaphors within the agent's memory have a noun in common with the metaphor under evaluation.
 Shared adjectives does the same for adjectives.
 Shared pairs counts the number which have both nouns in common.
 Each of these values is given a weight, but in the current implementation, only the shared